jsdzhang/semantica/docs/use-cases.md

     ---
     Detect complex fraud rings.

-    **Goal**: Build a graph of Users, Devices, IP Addresses, and Transactions to find cycles and dense subgraphs.
+    **Goal**: Build a graph of Users, Devices, IP Addresses, and Transactions to find cycles.

 </div>